-Tool Changer is available with integrated lock/unlock sensors.
-If sensors are not used, plugs will be provided to seal the locking mechanism.
-If a control/signal module is to be utilized on Flat A when ordered, the sensors will be connected to the module prior to shipping.
+The Tool Changer is available with integrated lock/unlock sensors.
+If sensors are not used, plugs are provided to seal the locking mechanism.
+If a control/signal module is to be utilized on flat 'A' when ordered, the sensors will be connected to the module prior to shipping.

-2.8.1 PNP Type Lock, Unlock and RTL Sensors (-SM sensor designation)
+.0.2 PNP Type Lock, Unlock and RTL Sensors (-SM, -SMA, -SL, -SG, -ST sensor designations)